 For most women, this is a tough psychological battle as we’re taught the less you weigh, the better.
 Muscle actually weighs more than fat, so you may look smaller and leaner and yet be gaining weight on the scales.
 This is why it’s useful to take body fat measurements, or if you don’t have the equipment for that, a simple set of before and after pictures will help you keep your mind on track if your weight is going up.
 Your weight may change but so will your body composition.

-Benefits of heavy lifting for women:
+Benefits of weights for women:

 - It boosts your metabolism and raises your BMR so that you are burning more calories 24/7.

-- Your chances of getting Osteoporosis are decreased by increasing bone density.
+- Your chances of getting osteoporosis are decreased by increasing bone density.

 - It is the most effective anti-aging activity to keep your body strong, fit and active.